rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 - The Average Order Value (AOV) within problem states are roughly the same when comparared to profitable states year to year.
 This is a very strong indication that AOV is NOT the main problem.
 The most logical explanation, which fits our analysis so far, is excessively high shipping costs.

-- This is a cost problem, not a revenue problem.
+- There is now enough evidence that this is a **cost** problem, not a revenue problem.

 **Recommendations:**

-- Investigate costs assocated with order fulfillment.
-Compare costs to the average order value.
+- **Investigate costs assocated with order fulfillment.** Compare costs to the average order value.

 ---
-## 6.4 - Diagnostic Analysis (Root Cause): Cost Analysis
+## 6.4 - Diagnostic Analysis (Root Cause): Fulfillment Cost
 ## Let's compare the profit margin to the costs per order in each state.
 ## Are our fulfillment and shipping costs the primary driver of profitability issues in low-performing states?